-Yes, of course everyone has better angles and flattering lighting and a creative shot can help to make anyone look lovely but the trick here is to really try and get to know your wedding photographer so that you build trust and feel more comfortable.
+Yes, of course everyone has better angles and flattering lighting and a creative shot can help to make anyone look lovely but the trick here is to try and get to know your wedding photographer so that you build trust and feel more comfortable.

-I would highly encourage couples to have a engagement, couple or family shoot with your photographer before your wedding as it gives you a taster of how it will feel and should eliminate all the unnecessary fear.
+I would highly encourage couples to have an engagement, couple or family shoot with your photographer before your wedding as it gives you a taster of how it will feel and should eliminate all the unnecessary fear.
 If you come away from your shoot feeling like it was a horrible experience and hate the photos, then choose another photographer!
 Your photographer should make you look and more importantly feel good.

 5. I’m spending a small fortune on my wedding day and don't want to spend hours away from my guests or my party.
 How will we fit in a time for photos and prevent my fear of missing out?

-In my experience, I would suggest you have at least an hour and half dedicated specifically to photography, 45 mins for group shots if you want them and 45mins for some couple portraits.
+In my experience, I would suggest you have at least an hour and a half dedicated specifically to photography, 45 mins for group shots if you want them and 45mins for couple portraits.
 It’s also really important to have some of your wedding team on hand to help organise your guests for group shots.
 It makes the process so much quicker, smoother and more enjoyable for everyone.
 Of course, your wedding photographer should be open to requests and suggestions and grab opportune moments for lots of lovely natural shots.
 I work with my clients to ensure that we all feel confident that we can balance the timings for photos so I can capture what I need for you and you feel like you haven’t missed out on any of the fun.

-If you don’t want anything posed at all, then this is absolutely fine, do not be afraid to say.
+If you don’t want anything 'posed' at all, then this is absolutely fine, do not be afraid to say.
 It’s all about communication and it is so important to us that you have the maximum amount of fun on your wedding day.
 It’s your day, no one else's so enjoy it!

-6. How do I know if you’re the right photographer for me?
+6. How do I know if you’re the right photographer for me?'

 Of course, check out out our reviews and testimonials and see what past clients are saying but the most important thing is finding that connection.
 Connection is key.
-I get 90% of my clients though recommendations, I love recommendations as it generally means that they are a similar minded people to a couple I already know, have photographed and connected really well with, so that’s a great start.
+I get 90% of my clients through recommendations, I love recommendations as it generally means that they are similar minded people to a couple I already know, have photographed and connected really well with, so that’s a great start.
 Your wedding photography will be an ongoing partnership of creativity and communication and it is essential that you feel comfortable and that you click with your photographer.